jmart375/Information-Security-Plan/README.md

 10. [Review and Updates](#review-and-updates)

 ## Introduction
-This document outlines the information security plan for [Your Organization Name].
+This document outlines the information security plan for "Acme Company".
 The purpose of this plan is to safeguard the confidentiality, integrity, and availability of information assets.

 ## Scope
-The information security plan applies to all employees, contractors, and third-party entities with access to [Your Organization Name]'s information systems and data.
+The information security plan applies to all employees, contractors, and third-party entities with access to Acme Company's information systems and data.

 ## Information Security Policy
 ### Access Control